following jesus in the foothills

 St. Faustina's Diary in a Year

-"Thank You, O Lord, my Master, That You have transformed me entirely into Yourself," St. Faustina writes.
+"I have felt great sufferings in my body, but I feel the Lord is upholding me, for otherwise I would not be able to bear it," St. Faustina writes.
 Listen in as Fr.
 Joseph Roesch, MIC, reads from this modern spiritual classic.
 To order a copy of the Diary of Saint Maria Faustina Kowalska, visit ShopMercy.org.
 Support our Ministries here.

 Read More

-"This evening, when I heard the hymn, “Good night, Holy Head of my Jesus,” on the radio, my spirit was suddenly swept away to God’s mysterious bosom, St. Faustina writes.
+"Suddenly, God’s presence took hold of me, and at once I saw myself in Rome, in the Holy Father’s chapel," St. Faustina writes.
 Listen in as Fr.
 Joseph Roesch, MIC, reads from this modern spiritual classic.
 To order a copy of the Diary of Saint Maria Faustina Kowalska, visit ShopMercy.org.
 Support our Ministries here.

 Read More